matthewntsiful/matthewntsiful/README.md

 ## 🚀 About Me

 I'm a Cloud & DevOps Engineer specializing in AWS infrastructure design, containerization, and CI/CD automation.
 My technical expertise includes architecting scalable multi-tier applications, implementing infrastructure as code with Terraform, and optimizing deployment pipelines.
-I build robust cloud-native solutions focusing on security, scalability, and operational efficiency.
-With strong skills in Linux administration and container orchestration, I develop and deploy applications using modern DevOps practices.
-My background in psychology enhances my approach to technical problem-solving while allowing me to share knowledge through structured, project-based resources for those entering the field.
+I build robust cloud-native solutions with a focus on security, scalability, and operational efficiency.
+Proficient in Linux system administration, container orchestration, and web server configuration, I leverage these core skills to develop and deploy applications using modern DevOps practices.
+My work centers on creating efficient infrastructure solutions that support business objectives through automation, monitoring, and continuous improvement.

 ---